ArthurBeznik/42_codam_Born2beRoot/README.md

 > A SSH service will be running on **port 4242 only**.
 For security reasons, it must **not** be possible to connect using SSH as root.
 - **During eval:**
-  - SSH service properly installed.
+  - Check that the SSH service is properly installed on the virtual machine.
-  - working properly.
+  - Check that it is working properly.
-  - explain what SSH is and the value using it.
+  - Explain to you basically what SSH is and the value of using it
+  - Verify that the SSH service only uses port 4242.
-  - use SSH in order to log in with the newly created user.
+  - Use SSH in order to log in with the newly created user.
     - you can use a key or a simple password.
     - make sure you cannot use SSH with the "root" user.
 ### [SSH installation & configuration](ssh/README.md#section)